Mary Culver Department of Surgery

 Assistant Professor of Surgery (General Surgery) (primary appointment)

-Doctor of Podiatric Medicine, Ohio College of Podiatric Medi, 1981
+Doctor of Podiatric Medicine, Ohio College of Podiatric Medicine, 1981

 Jason R Wellen, M.D.